suatkvam/my-garbage-collector-lib/README.md

 ```
 Your Game/Software (Proprietary)
 ├── game_engine.c         ← Your code (closed source ✅)
-├── graphics.c            ← Your code (closed source ✅)
+├── graphics. c            ← Your code (closed source ✅)
 └── lib/
     ├── gc_malloc.c       ← MPL file (if modified, share ✅)
     └── gc_collect.c      ← MPL file (if modified, share ✅)
 ```

 **Result:** Your game stays closed-source, but if you improve `gc_malloc.c`, you share that improvement back to the community.
 Fair deal!  🤝

 ### 🎯 Why MPL 2.0?

 This library represents **1 week of intensive development**.
 MPL 2.0 ensures:
 - 🔒 My work is protected
 - 🤝 Improvements come back to me
 - 💼 Companies can use it commercially